google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

       - cfl-cache/
 ```
 {% endraw %}
-The cache directory needs to defined as `CFL_CACHE_DIR` to be used by ClusterFuzzLite.
+The cache directory needs to be defined as `CFL_CACHE_DIR` to be used by ClusterFuzzLite.
 If it is not defined, the default value is `cache`.
 You should ensure that the runners share the access to the cache.